 - Direction and strategy for grant preparation

-The TIU consultative process is free to you and funded by the current CTSA grant from the National Center for Advancing Translational Sciences (NCATS).
+The TAP consultative process is free to you and funded by the current CTSA grant from the National Center for Advancing Translational Sciences (NCATS).

-The TIU representative will organize an initial meeting of 1 hour for the investigator with experts from the ICTR and BIOS.
+The TAP representative will organize an initial meeting of 1 hour for the investigator with experts from the ICTR, the BIOS CTCC and CCTES.

-After the initial meeting, the TIU service provides an additional hour of free support for the research project to provide supporting material and/or further planning discussed during the initial meeting.
-The initial TIU 2 hour consult is free.
-If you need specific grant services, planning or additional support after the 2 hour consult, a broad spectrum of services are available through the TIU teams for a fee.
+After the initial assessment call, the TAP service provides 2 hours of free support for the research project.
+If you need specific grant services, planning or additional support after the 2 hours of consult, a broad spectrum of services are available through the TAP teams for a fee.

 - Multi-center clinical trials